History of foreign relations of China: German role

 The German military had a major role in Republican China.
-The Imperial German Navy was in charge of Germany's Kiautschou Bay Leased Territory, and spent heavily to set up modern facilities that would be a showcase for Asia.
+The Imperial German Navy was in charge of Germany's Jiaozhou Bay Leased Territory, and spent heavily to set up modern facilities that would be a showcase for Asia.
 Japan seized the German operations in 1914 after sharp battles.
 After World War I, the Weimar Republic provided extensive advisory services to the Republic of China, especially training for the Chinese army.
-Colonel General Hans von Seeckt, the former commander the German army, organized the training of China's elite National Revolutionary Army units and the fight against communists in 1933–1835.
+Colonel General Hans von Seeckt, the former commander the German army, organized the training of China's elite National Revolutionary Army units and the fight against communists in 1933–1935.
 All military academies had German officers, as did most army units.
 In addition, German engineers provided expertise and bankers provided loans for China's railroad system.

-Traded with Germany flourished in the 1920s, with Germany as China's largest supplier of government credit.
-The last major advisor left in 1938, after Nazi Germany had only allied itself with Japan, the great enemy of the Republic of China.
-Nevertheless Chiang Kai-Shek continued to hope for using Germany as a model for his nation, as his mentor Sun Yat-sen had recommended.
+Trade with Germany flourished in the 1920s, with Germany as China's largest supplier of government credit.
+The last major advisor left in 1938, after Nazi Germany had allied itself with Japan.
+Nevertheless, Chiang Kai-Shek continued to use Germany as a model for the nation, as his mentor Sun Yat-sen had recommended.

-War with Japan: 1937–1945
+Second Sino-Japanese War (1937–1945)

 Japan invaded in 1937, launching the Second Sino-Japanese War.
 By 1938, the United States was a strong supporter of China.
 Michael Schaller says that during 1938: